xddq/nodejs-typescript-modern-starter/README.md

   rebuilds the project.
 It does also watch all changes made to the built project and restarts the code whenever changes are detected.
 This enables a quick feedback loop.
+- `yarn format` -> Formats the code using prettier.
+- `yarn format-check` -> Checks for formatting errors using prettier.
+This is typically only invoked by the CI/CD pipeline.
 - `yarn start` -> Runs the code.
 This only works if the code was built before ;).
 - `yarn test` -> Tests your codebase.
 Basic tests are created for both major approaches of putting tests beside the source code as well as putting tests in